U.S. warns China its actions in sea disputes are straining relations

 Foreign Ministry spokesman Le Hai Binh confirmed one death in the clashes, and described media reports and accounts on social networking sites of higher casualties as "groundless".

-China's state news agency Xinhua reported that at least two Chinese nationals had died and more than 100 were hospitalised.
+China's state news agency Xinhua reported that at least two Chinese nationals had died and more than 100 were hospitalized.

 The worst violence appears to have taken place in an industrial zone in the central province of Ha Tinh.